SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-35
 - Understand the concept of 3-Tier architecture diagram.
-- Start a project Roboshop-infra-Dev in VS, this is for Dev environment, as this is multi-env, you have three options like Tfvars-method, Workspaces-method & Different repos for different env, present siva is now creating using different repos for different env method.
+- Start a project Roboshop-infra-Dev in VS, this is for Dev environment, as this is multi-env, you have three options Tfvars-method, Workspace-method & Different repos for different env, present siva is now creating different repos for different environments.
 Every method has pros & cons, you can tell this in interview.
 We also need to create for SIT, UAT, PROD.
-So any project starts with VPC.
 - We keep Web-ALB in https on port 443, because it is facing to the public.
-App-ALB is private LB, since this App-ALB is in our network, we can keep this in http on port 8080
+App-ALB is private LB, since this App-ALB is within our network, we can keep this in http on port 8080.
-- No direct connections now, only through LB.
+- There will be NO direct connections from now, only through LB.
 - We use Auto-scaling only for frontend & backend.
 For Databases we use RDS, DynamoDB etc.
 - Creating Databases using PULL strategy.
 We have one disadvantage in PUSH.
-Once we pushed the configuration from the ansible server to the nodes and if the configuration is disturbed or anybody do changes in ansible server, we dont have any idea, so ansible implemented PULL architecture aswel, we can schedule a crontab to PULL the configuration periodically from Git not from the ansible-server and run it, since ansible is idempotence in nature, even if it runs the program multiple times nothing will happen.
+Once we pushed the configuration from the ansible server to the nodes and if the configuration is disturbed or anybody did changes in ansible server, we dont have any idea, so ansible implemented PULL architecture aswel, we can schedule a crontab to PULL the configuration periodically from Git not from the ansible-server and run it, since ansible is idempotence in nature, even if the program runs multiple times, nothing will happen.
 So go through the code of Roboshop-ansible-roles-Terraform in VS.
 - Why we use terraform provisioners (Null resource) instead of user-data ?
 Because we dont know wether the user-data is succeeded or not until we see the logs in server and moreover it will run only one time.
 But